 How Stacked works

-Stacked is hybrid by design: a backend runs the live game, and smart contracts on Base hold the money and settle every hand.
+Stacked is hybrid by design: Stacked's servers run the live game, and smart contracts on Base hold the money and settle every hand.
 Two systems, each doing what it's good at.

 Why a hybrid

 Pure on-chain poker is slow.
-Every action — fold, call, raise — would need to wait for the blockchain to confirm, and the gas cost would make low-stakes play unaffordable.
+Every action — fold, call, raise — would need to wait for the blockchain to confirm, and the gas cost (the small network fee to record something on-chain) would make low-stakes play unaffordable.
 Pure off-chain poker is fast but asks you to trust an operator with your money.

 Stacked combines them.
-The parts that need speed live off-chain.
+The parts that need speed run on Stacked's servers.
 The parts that need trust live on-chain.

-While you're playing, the backend tracks the state of the table: who has which cards, whose turn it is, what the pot is.
+While you're playing, Stacked's servers track the state of the table: who has which cards, whose turn it is, what the pot is.
 None of this is on-chain.
 Your actions during a hand aren't signed by your wallet, and nothing is recorded to Base while the hand is in progress.

 If they ever disagree on a balance, the contract wins.